 Employment Outlook and Salary Info

-In January 2016, the online job information engine Payscale.com reported that the median annual salary for component engineers was $80,188.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for electrical engineers in May 2015 was $93,010 (www.bls.gov).
-The BLS also indicates that the median annual salary for electronics engineers, excluding computer engineers, was $98,270 in May 2015.
+In February 2019, the online job information engine Payscale.com reported that the median annual salary for component engineers was $85,354.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for electrical engineers in May 2018 was $96,640 (www.bls.gov).
+The BLS also indicates that the median annual salary for electronics engineers, excluding computer engineers, was $102,700 in May 2018.
+The employment rate of electrical and electronics engineers is expected to increase 2 percent from 2018 to 2028.

 Continuing Education Information